amplience/amplience-sfcc-composable-commerce/docs/amplience/shoppable-image-component.md

 | **contentKey** | Delivery Key | `hero` | Opens a drawer displaying Amplience content with the specified key.
 On Hover, will show the text "Click to Open..." |

 ## Tooltips
-For any selector, you can define a custom localized tooltip using the array below that overrides the default one.
+For any selector, you can define a custom localised tooltip using the array below that overrides the default one.
 The key of the tooltip should match whatever the target is in the shoppable image, and the value is what you want to appear in the tooltip.
 The tooltip selector will only display a tooltip if the text is defined here.

 ## Editing Mode